 Permitted Development:

 For example, a loft conversion must not exceed 40 cubic metres of additional roof space for terraced houses, or 50 cubic metres for detached and semi-detached houses.
-Additionally, the highest part of the roof must not be higher than the highest part of the existing roof, and any extension must not exceed 4 metres in height.
+Additionally, the highest part of the extension roof must not be higher than the highest part of the existing roof, and any extension must not exceed 4 metres in height.
 Other restrictions may apply depending on the location of the property, such as if it’s located in a conservation area or national park.

 It’s important to note that even if your loft conversion or extension falls within the limits of PD, you may still need to apply for building regulations approval to ensure that the work meets certain safety and structural standards.